hiiruki/google-cloudskillsboost/README.md

 This repository contains the solutions for the Google Cloud Skill Boost challenge labs.
 The challenge labs are a set of labs that test your skills in Google Cloud.
 The labs are designed to test your skills in Google Cloud and are not designed to be guides.
 If you are looking for guides, please visit the [Google Cloud Documentation](https://cloud.google.com/docs).

 ## Challenge Labs
+- [GSP319](./challenge-labs/GSP319/index.md) Build a Website on Google Cloud

-- [GSP345](/challenge-labs/GSP345/index.md) Automating Infrastructure on Google Cloud with Terraform
+- [GSP345](./challenge-labs/GSP345/index.md) Automating Infrastructure on Google Cloud with Terraform

 <br>